EVM in SDK

 Send a transaction

 If you want to make a request that makes changes in the chain state, you need to execute the transaction.
-But, before executing it, you must sign it.
-For example, to execute the updateMyUint method, you can use the following code:
+But, to make it execute, you must sign it.

 import {KeyringProvider} from '@unique-nft/accounts/keyring';